github/government.github.com/_posts/2013-09-03-the-net-party.md

 layout: story
 author: Ricardo Rauch, Partido De La Red
 title: The Net Party
-description:
+description: We want to democratize democracy
 image: /images/net-party.png
 category: open government
 ---

-A year ago I received an email from Santiago Siri, telling me that he and a group of people in my city, Buenos Aires, wanted to make some innovations in an area no one else was, bringing their experience with the world of the Internet to the world of politics.
+A year ago I received an email from [Santiago Siri](http://twitter.com/santisiri), telling me that he and a group of people in my city, Buenos Aires, wanted to make some innovations in an area no one else was, bringing their experience with the world of the Internet to the world of politics.

 We decided that our party’s objective would be to allow everyone living in the city of Buenos Aires to have an opinion within the House of Representatives.
 To this end, we are developing a web application that would allow exactly that, including the option to delegate one’s vote to another person if that person doesn't feel sufficiently prepared to vote herself.
 This concept is known as "liquid democracy."